Lost in Transmission: An Information-Theoretic Account of Unsupervised Software Traceability: Information Theory for Traceability

-Mutual Information (\textit{MI}) embodies the information amount that sources $X$ \textit{see} of targets $Y$ (and, complementary, $Y$ \textit{see} of $X$).
-Therefore, \textit{MI} quantifies the information two artifacts hold in common (\ie the information transmitted from a source to a target).
-For example, the trace link pull request to code $\{PR_{256} \to binaryfunc.py\}$ has an \textit{MI} of $6.38\mathcal{B}$, which corresponds to the maximum entropy found in \cisco.
-This value suggests that the content in source artifacts overlaps a large portion of the content in the target artifact.
-However, the potential link $\{PR_{56} \to binaryfunc.py\} $ has the same \textit{MI} as the previous link but it is not a \textit{real} link according to the ground truth.
-When we observe the \textit{Case Study 0} (see \secref{sec:cases}), we note both pull requests $PR_{56}$ and $PR_{256}$ exhibit the maximum self-information observed in \cisco as well as the artifact $binaryfunc.py$.
-Our mutual information analysis suggests the potential link $\{PR_{56} \to binaryfunc.py\} $ could be an information link not considered by the ground truth.
+\textbf{Mutual Information $[I(X{:}Y)]$} or \textit{MI} embodies the amount of information that source $X$ shares with target $Y$ (and, complementarily, that $Y$ shares with $X$). \textit{MI} quantifies the information artifacts hold in common (\ie the information transmitted from a source to a target).
+For example, the \cisco's trace link $\{PR_{256} \to binaryfunc.py\}$ (\ie pull request to code) has an \textit{MI} of $6.38\mathcal{B}$, suggesting the source artifact's content overlaps a large portion of the target's.
+In our \textit{Case Study 3} (see \secref{sec:cases}), we demonstrate that the potential link $\{PR_{56} \to binaryfunc.py\}$ registers the same amount of MI as the previous example, but it was omitted in the ground truth.
+Hence, \textit{MI} helps practitioners verify trace links for benchmarking purposes.